robertdebock/presentations/mob-programming.md

 - Requires respect from all.
 - Difficult for some cultural backgrounds.
 - Seems "expensive".
-- Not for well known tasks
+- Not for well known tasks.

 ----